RemcoSimonides/Strive/libs/discussion/README.md

-# chat
+# discussion

 This library was generated with [Nx](https://nx.dev).

 ## Running unit tests

-Run `nx test chat` to execute the unit tests.
+Run `nx test discussion` to execute the unit tests.